Gareth Paddison: Professional career

 From 2010 Paddison played mostly on the PGA Tour of Australasia and the OneAsia tour.
 He won three tier-2 events on the Australasian Tour, the Queensland PGA Championship in 2011 and the Victorian PGA Championship in 2012 and 2014.
 His best finish on the OneAsia tour was when he was a runner-up in the 2015 GS Caltex Maekyung Open in Korea.
 He played on the Asian Tour in 2018, having secured a place through Q-school.
 He has won 5 times on the Charles Tour and won the Fiji Open in 2016.

-Personal life

-His father, Garry, played for the New Zealand national football team in the 1970s.